 Multigenre Workshop: Text and Image

+Among the best MFA creative writing programs in the country, our courses challenge the limits of form, blending image and word to open new dimensions of voice, structure, and meaning.
 This interdisciplinary and multigenre writing course explores the confluence of text and image in poetry, prose, and cross-genre texts.
 Through exploratory reading and creative writing experiments, students investigate how images interrupt, complicate, and layer narrative, as well as the reasons a writer might embrace this multimodal, multivocal form.
 Students produce creative manuscripts that draw on and innovate with text and image.

 Degree